huggingface/transformers/README.md

   --gradient_accumulation_steps 2
 ```

+## BERTology

+There is a growing field of study concerned with investigating the inner working of large-scale transformers like BERT (that some call "BERTology").
+Some good examples of this field are:

+- BERT Rediscovers the Classical NLP Pipeline by Ian Tenney, Dipanjan Das, Ellie Pavlick: https://arxiv.org/abs/1905.05950
+- Are Sixteen Heads Really Better than One? by Paul Michel, Omer Levy, Graham Neubig: https://arxiv.org/abs/1905.10650
+- What Does BERT Look At?
+An Analysis of BERT's Attention by Kevin Clark, Urvashi Khandelwal, Omer Levy, Christopher D. Manning: https://arxiv.org/abs/1906.04341

+In order to help this new field develop, we have included a few additional features in the BERT/GPT/GPT-2 models to help people access the inner representations, mainly adapted  from the great work of Paul Michel (https://arxiv.org/abs/1905.10650):

+- accessing all the hidden-states of BERT/GPT/GPT-2,
+- accessing all the attention weights for each head of BERT/GPT/GPT-2,
+- retrieving heads output values and gradients to be able to compute head importance score and prune head as explained in https://arxiv.org/abs/1905.10650.

+To help you understand and use these features, we have added a specific example script: [`bertology.py`](./examples/bertology.py) while extract information and prune a model pre-trained on MRPC.

 ## Notebooks

 We include [three Jupyter Notebooks](https://github.com/huggingface/pytorch-pretrained-BERT/tree/master/notebooks) that can be used to check that the predictions of the PyTorch model are identical to the predictions of the original TensorFlow model.